Cavenham Foods: 1972

 Goldsmith wasn't going to relent, and was soon looking for his next target.
 In his sights was Allied Suppliers, a group that included Lipton, a tea and grocery business, and grocers Home and Colonial Stores, Maypole and Presto supermarkets amongst others.
 Allied Suppliers was under the control of Unilever, who owned 12% of the shareholding but these controlled 33.7% of the voting shares and had put off most suitors in the past, including Spillers, Allied Breweries and Charles Clore.
 Goldsmith contacted the finance director of Unilever, Cob Stenham, about buying their shareholding in Allied Suppliers.
 Goldsmith offered as part of the deal, to sell Unilever the tea business of Lipton when he completed his takeover.
 However, both Unilever and Cavenham were listed companies so could not agree a deal in advance, without it being acceptable to the London Stock Exchange or the government's Takeover panel.
 They agreed that the price for Liptons tea business should be decided by an independent accountant, Sir Ronald Leach, President of the Institute of Chartered Accountants after the takeover.
-With that agreement Cavenham purchased Unilever's shareholding for £10.4 million and on the 14 January launched an £82.5 million bid for the rest of the company.
+With that agreement Cavenham purchased Unilever's shareholding for £10.4 million and on 14 January launched an £82.5 million bid for the rest of the company.
 It was a massive bid, with Cavenham's own share value only £65 million, and the deal was made up of Cavenham shares and £22 million in cash.
-On the 18th January Goldsmith met with the board of Allied where they agreed to his takeover if he increased his offer by an extra 20p per share, valuing Allied Suppliers shares at 400p.
+On 18 January Goldsmith met with the board of Allied where they agreed to his takeover if he increased his offer by an extra 20p per share, valuing Allied Suppliers shares at 400p.
 Goldsmith agreed to the £86 million deal, but in doing so he reduced Generale Occidentale's shareholding in Cavenham to 25%.